 - Use pip3 to install a module by the following command:

 You can face an error while creating a Virtualenv:

 When you are creating a virtualenv with the use of Python3, you can face the following error

 AttributeError: module 'importlib._bootstrap' has no attribute 'SourceFileLoader' OSError: Command /home/username/venv/bin/python3 -c "import sys, pip; sys...d\"] + sys.argv[1:]))" setuptools pip failed with error code 1

 To avoid this situation, a user has the option to add the following line at the time of installing a custom version in the .bash profile.
 Hence the user can avoid this error.

 Using the full path to your custom Virtualenv:

 It also happens when you run the command of virtualenv; it is running in a version outside of your custom installation.
 You must try the following command;

-In this way they user can know the version in custom python3 directory.
-Afterward, user can create a Virtualenv by using the full path as follows;
+In this way, the user can know the version in the custom python3 directory.
+Afterward, the user can create a Virtualenv by using the full path as follows;

 [server]$ /home/user/opt/python-3.8.0/bin/virtualenv -p /home/user/opt/python-3.8.0/bin/python3 venv